Elemental (2023 film): Music

-On February 7, 2023, Thomas Newman was confirmed to compose the film's score for Elemental.
-It marks his fourth collaboration with the studio after Finding Nemo (2003), WALL-E (2008) and Finding Dory (2016), as well as Newman's first Pixar film not to be directed by Andrew Stanton.
+On February 7, 2023, Thomas Newman was confirmed to compose and conduct the original score for Elemental.
+It marks Newman's fourth collaboration with the studio following Finding Nemo (2003), WALL-E (2008), and Finding Dory (2016), as well as his first Pixar film not to be directed by Andrew Stanton.
+Lauv performed the original song "Steal the Show" that plays during Ember and Wade's dates as well as the end credits, which was released as a single on June 2, 2023, two weeks before the film's theatrical release.